ooni/netem/README.md

 }
 ```

-Your code will still work as intended, but now you have the
+Your code will still work as intended.
+But, now you have the
 option to replace the `Net` underlying stack with an userspace
-TCP/IP network stack.
+TCP/IP network stack, for writing integration tests.

 Let us suppose that we want to write
 a test case for `yourCode`.
 We start by creating a [StarTopology](